riceissa/ea-forum-reader/tutorial.md

 For article-reading and commenting purposes, most users will probably prefer to use the official versions of the forums or the GreaterWrong counterparts.
-However, one interesting feature of my interface is that it allows an easy access to the queries used to generate pages.
+However, one interesting feature of my interface is that it allows an easy way to access to the queries used to generate pages.

 By passing `format=queries` to any page, you can view the GraphQL queries that were made to generate that page.
 For example, clicking "Queries" on the page